 Pursuant to the limited partnership agreement of Topco Parent, Units share in distributions according to a "waterfall" which provides for distributions to be made in the following order and priority: (1) first, to the holders of Class A Units until they receive an 8% annual return on their remaining unreturned capital contributions, compounded quarterly; (2) second, to the holders of Class A Units until they receive an amount equal to their respective capital contributions on a pro rata basis; and (3) third, to the holders of Class A Units, Class B Units and Class D Units, pro rata, subject to any applicable "participation thresholds."
 Each of the Class B Units, and certain of the Class A Units, has a "participation threshold."
-A participation threshold in respect of a Unit is determined at the time of issuance or grant and is equal to or greater than the amount payable in respect of a Class A Unit with a participation threshold of zero pursuant to the waterfall (excluding amounts payable in respect of any preferred return or return of capital to such Class A Unit) in a hypothetical liquidation of Topco Parent at the current business enterprise value of Topco Parent as of immediately prior to such issuance or grant.
+A participation threshold of zero pursuant to the waterfall (excluding amounts payable in respect of any preferred return or return of capital to such Class A Unit) in a hypothetical liquidation of Topco Parent at the current business enterprise value of Topco Parent as of immediately prior to such issuance or grant.
 The effect of the participation threshold in respect of a Class B Unit is that such Class B Unit will not have any intrinsic value on the date of grant since it would not be entitled to any proceeds in the waterfall based on the hypothetical liquidation used to set such threshold.
 Unit participation thresholds are reduced as Topco Parent makes distributions pursuant to the waterfall.